hanslhansl/elden-ring-damage-optimizer/README.md

 The character attributes as well as other attack options (upgrade level, two-handing) can be adjusted in the upper half.
 The filters allow to filter the result for *weapon type*, *base name* etc.

 The result is displayed in the lower half.
 The table can be sorted by clicking on the respective column header.
-Columns can be disabled/enabled by right-clicking the table header and choosing from the context menu.
-Right-clicking the table content opens a context menu with several helpful options.
+Right-clicking the table opens a context menu with several helpful options like showing/hiding columns/sections.

 ### Optimize
 ![optimize tab image](images/optimize.png)